brandur/sorg/content/drafts/go-lambda.md

 > The APIs may grow, acquiring new packages and features,
 > but not in a way that breaks existing Go 1 code.

-This might sound like normal [semver][semver], but semver only dictates what to do in the event of a breaking change.
+This might sound like normal [semantic versioning][semver] (semver), but semver only dictates what to do in the event of a breaking change.
 It doesn't say anything about frequency of change, or committing to not making breaking changes.
-Go's track record in this area puts it provably ahead of just about any other project.
+Go's proven track record in this area puts it well ahead ahead of just about any other project.

 That brings us back to Lambda.
 If we look back at our list of runtimes, the supported versions across languages might